Submitting Action Figure Prototypes to a Toy Broker

 What is a toy broker?

 A toy broker is a middleman that has the connections to the big toy companies.
-They act as the bridge between you and toy companies.
+They act as the bridge between you and such companies.
 The idea is that if you have something they like, they’ll want to represent your product and submit your idea to the big toy companies.
 It’s the old school way of reaching a major toy company.
 Allow me to break down the process for you.

 How it works